TheJessieKirk/jam_fallout_3/JXP44Magnum/JXP44Magnum Readme.txt

     .44 Magnums (without scope) you have in your inventories will disapear.
 You can add replacements to your inventory using the console:

-        Player.AddItem 0000434D 1 100
+        Player.AddItem 0000434D 1

                                  4. RATIONALE

-    The regular .44 Magnum appears in Fallout 2 (as the .44 Magnum revolver), Fallout Tactics (as the 44 M29 revolver), Fallout New Vegas (as the .44 Magnum revolver), and Fallout 4 and Fallout 76 (as the .44 pistol) as an ordinary, obtainable weapon, but only appears in Fallout 3 in the hands of the Mysterious Stranger, Paulson in Mothership Zeta, and in one of the G.O.A.T questions (and associated load screen).
+    The regular .44 Magnum appears in Fallout 2 (as the “.44 Magnum revolver”), Fallout Tactics (as the “.44 M29 revolver”), Fallout: New Vegas (as the “.44 Magnum revolver”), and Fallout 4 and Fallout 76 (as the “.44 pistol”) as an ordinary, obtainable weapon, but only appears in Fallout 3 in the hands of the Mysterious Stranger, Paulson in Mothership Zeta, and in one of the G.O.A.T questions (and associated load screen).